HankB/MkDocs-blog/docs/tech/dphacks-CM4_Ether_Board.md

 ### Disk

 Crude results - just time to complete the benchmark.
-Details can be (viewed hgere
+Details can be [viewed here](./data/benchmarks.md)

 |board|fio||dd|
 |---|---|---|---|